Manufacture of wooden houses

 • Class 1 - wood that does not come into contact with the weather or environmental moisture

-• Class 3 - wood outdoors, subject to frequent weathering and wetting, but not in contact with the ground
+• Class 3 - wood outdoors, subject to weathering and frequent wetting, but not in contact with the ground

 • Class 4 - wood outdoors, in contact with soil or fresh water, permanently exposed to moisture